 In this article, we’ll explain the basics of sales enablement and provide some practical examples of how you can improve your key sales metrics: activity, conversion rate, and average deal value.
 By the end, you should understand what it means as a concept and have some ideas for how you can enable sales in your business.

-Sales enablement is anything you can do to close more deals faster.
+Sales enablement is anything you can do to close more deals faster and the importance of sales enablement lies in its ability to improve revenue and profits.

 As a concept, it’s facilitating a more efficient and effective sales process to achieve higher revenue.
 As a strategy, it’s identifying what your sales team needs in terms of people, processes, tools, and materials to improve revenue.
 As a culture, it means continuous improvement of the sales process: testing, learning, and iterating.